glory-lion/topicnest/README.md

 # TopicNest 🦅

-TopicNest is a modern, high performance community forum application which features a sleek, responsive interface for real time discussions, user profiles, and category based post management.
+TopicNest is a modern, high performance community forum which features a sleek, responsive interface for real time discussions, user profiles, and category based post management.

 ## ✨ Features